marbel89/ML_model_evaluation/README.md

 # MLModel Hyperparameter Tuning
 ### Overview

 This project provides a generalizable Python class, MLModel, that performs hyperparameter tuning using RandomizedSearchCV for various machine learning models.
-The project demonstrates how to tune and evaluate models such as RandomForestClassifier and GradientBoostingClassifier using a dataset of customer churn.
+It demonstrates how to tune and evaluate models such as RandomForestClassifier and GradientBoostingClassifier using a dataset of customer churn.

 ### Features